pilipenkovlad/IDEODIGITAL/README.md

  }) Every Field can be empty.

-There is error handling which allow "stupid-user" scenarios After the App restarts all previous data will be lost!
+There is error handling which allow "stupid-user" scenarios.

+After the App restarts all previous data will be lost!